 Avoiding the headaches of showing your house is one of the favorable aspects of auctions.
 Additionally, these properties close quickly, selling as-is, so you won’t need to continue to pour time and money into repairs and upkeep of your house in New Orleans.

 Keep in mind the usual fee for their service is a rather high 10 percent of the final purchase price.
 Because most auctions charge their fees to the buyer, lower bids are likely to be made in the attempt on the buyer’s part to pay a lower fee.
 Make sure you’re aware ahead of time if you’ll be responsible for their fee, which takes more away from your bottom line.
 Actually, realizing a sale of the property at auction isn’t guaranteed, there could low attendance or several properties up for auction at the same time, leading to lower bids

 We’re happy to further explore all of the options for getting started now on selling your house in New Orleans.
-Just call 3F Properties of Louisiana, LLC today at 504-264-1407 or send us a message to learn more!
+Just call NOLA Buys Houses today at (504) 264-1407 or send us a message to learn more!